hpc/charliecloud/doc/tutorial.rst

 .. warning::

-  As SquashFS archives are read-only you need to provide a destination that already exists like those created under :code:`/mnt`, this is demonstrated below.
+  As SquashFS filesystems are read-only you need to provide a destination that already exists like those created under :code:`/mnt`, this is demonstrated below.